derekpcollins/wp-foundation-theme/README.md

 # WordPress Foundation Theme

-An extremely minimalist WordPress theme intended to be a foundation for theme developers to work off of.
+An extremely minimalist WordPress theme intended as a foundation for theme developers.